 I. Letter to Shareholders 1

+H. Company Drofile

 II.
-Company Profile
+Company Profile 2

-2.1 Date of Incorporation 3
+2.1 Date of Incorporation

-2.2 Company History
+2.2 Company History 3

 III.
 Corporate Governance Report

-3.1 Organization.
-6
+3.1 Organization 6

-3.2 Directors, Supervisors and Management Team 7
+3.2 Directors, Supervisors and Management Team

 3.3 Implementation of Corporate Governance

-3.4 Audit Fee
+3.4 Audit Fee 35

-3.5 Replacement of CPA 34
+3.5 Replacement of CPA

 3.6 Any of the Company's Chairman, President, or Managers in Charge of Finance or

-Accounting Held a Position in the CPA's Firm or Its Affiliates in 2021 34
+Accounting Held a Position in the CPA's Firm or Its Affiliates in 2022 35

 3.7 Changes in Shareholding and Shares Pledged by Directors, Supervisors,

-Managers and Shareholders with 10% Shareholdings or More in 2021 and
+Managers and Shareholders with 10% Shareholdings or More in 2022 and

-as of the Date of this Annual Report 35
+as of the Date of this Annual Report 36

-3.8 Relationship among the Top Ten Shareholders 36
+3.8 Relationship among the Top Ten Shareholders 37

 3.9 Number of Shares Held and Shareholding Percentage of the Company,

 the Company's Directors, Supervisors, Managers and Directly or Indirectly

-Controlled Entities on the Same Investee 36
+Controlled Entities on the Same Investee.
+37

 IV.
 Capital Overview

-4.1 Capital and Shares.
+4.1 Capital and Shares 38

-4.2 Corporate Bonds
+4.2 Corporate Bonds.

 4.3 Preferred Stock

 4.4 Global Depository Receipts

-4.5 Employee Stock Options
+4.5 Employee Stock Options.

 4.6 New Restricted Employee Stock

 4.7 Status of New Shares Issuance in Connection with Mergers and Acquisitions

-4.8 Financing Plans and Implementation 40
+4.8 Financing Plans and Implementation.

+1.0 1 munemg 1 min und imprementation.

 V. Operational Highlights

-5.1 Business Activities 41
+5.1 Business Activities 42

-5.2 Market and Sales Overview.
+5.2 Market and Sales Overview 47

-5.3 Human Resources
+5.3 Human Resources.

-5.4 Environmental Protection Expenditure
+5.4 Environmental Protection Expenditure 51

-5.5 Labor Relations.
+5.5 Labor Relations 52

-5.6 Cyber Security Management.
+5.6 Cyber Security Management 53

-5.7 Important Contracts.
+5.7 Important Contracts 54

 VI.
-Financial Information 6.1 Five-Year Financial Summary 54 6.2 Five-Year Financial Analysis.
-6.3 Audit Committee's Report in the Most Recent Year 58 6.4 Consolidated Financial Statements for the Years Ended December 31, 2021 and 2020, and Independent Auditors' Report 58 6.5 Parent-company-only Financial Statements for the Years Ended December 31, 2021 and 2020, and Independent Auditors' Report 58 6.6 If the Company or Its Affiliates Have Experienced Financial Difficulties in the Most Recent Fiscal Year or during the Current Fiscal Year up to the Date of Printing of the Annual Report, the Annual Report Shall Explain How Said Difficulties Will Affect the Company's Financial Situation 58 VIII De la companya i Carallia a Carallia De la calabilia Managana VII.
-Review of Financial Conditions, Operating Results, and Risk Management 7.1 Financial Status 50 7.1 Financial Status 7.3 Cash Flow 3 1 1 01 7.5 Investment Policy in Last Year, Main Causes for Profits or Losses, Improvement Plans and the Investment Plans for the Coming Year 61 7.6 Risk Analysis and Management 7.7 Other Important Matters 7.7 Other Important Matters 03 VIII.
-Special Disclosure 8.1 Information of Associated Enterprises 64 8.2 Organization of the Latest Private Placement Securities as of the Date of Printing of the Annual Report 64 8.3 Holding or Disposal of the Company's Shares by its Subsidiaries of the Latest Year and Up to the Date of Printing of the Annual Report 64 8.4 Latest Matters with Important Impact on Shareholder Rights or Security Prices Indicated in Article 36 Paragraph 3 Subparagraph 2 of the Securities and Exchange Act as of the Date of Printing of Annual Report 64 8.5 Other Matters Requiring Supplementary Information 64 IV Appondices IX.
-Appendices 9.1 Statement of Internal Control System 65 9.1 Statement of Internal Control System 9.3 Consolidated Financial Statements for the Years Ended December 31, 2021 and 2020, 00 and Independent Auditors' Report.
-67
+Financial Information 5.1 Five-Year Financial Summary 55 5.2 Five-Year Financial Analysis 5.3 Audit Committee's Report in the Most Recent Year 5.4 Consolidated Financial Statements for the Years Ended December 31, 2022 and 2021, and Independent Auditors' Report 59 5.5 Parent-company-only Financial Statements for the Years Ended December 31, 2022 and 2021, and Independent Auditors' Report 59 5.6 If the Company or Its Affiliates Have Experienced Financial Difficulties in the Most Recent Fiscal Year or during the Current Fiscal Year up to the Date of Printing of the Annual Report, the Annual Report Shall Explain How Said Difficulties Will Affect the Company's Financial Situation 59 VII.
+Review of Financial Conditions, Operating Results, and Risk Management 7.1 Financial Status 60 7.2 Financial Performance 7.3 Cash Flow 7.4 Major Capital Expenditure Items 7.5 Investment Policy in Last Year, Main Causes for Profits or Losses, Improvement Plans and the Investment Plans for the Coming Year 62 7.6 Risk Analysis and Management 7.7 Other Important Matters VIII.
+Special Disclosure 3.1 Information of Associated Enterprises 65 3.2 Organization of the Latest Private Placement Securities as of the Date of Printing 05 of the Annual Report 65 3.3 Holding or Disposal of the Company's Shares by its Subsidiaries of the Latest Year 0.5 and Up to the Date of Printing of the Annual Report 65 3.4 Latest Matters with Important Impact on Shareholder Rights or Security Prices Indicated 0.5 in Article 36 Paragraph 3 Subparagraph 2 of the Securities and Exchange Act as of the Date of Printing of Annual Report 65 3.5 Other Matters Requiring Supplementary Information X. Appendices 9.1 Statement of Internal Control System 9.2 Major Resolutions of Shareholders' Meetings and Board Meetings are Summarized 67 and Independent Auditors' Report 68